System Call & Protection

 void mmu_init() {

-/* Student's code goes here (PMP memory protection). */
+/* Student's code goes here (System Call & Protection). */

 /* Setup PMP NAPOT region 0x80400000 - 0x80800000 as r/w/x */